LoneStarMac/rice-search_ff-all/README.md

 # Quickly search Rice.edu
  A Firefox search engine for search.rice.edu.
+Now also redraws search.rice.edu to be prettier. :)

 ## How to install
  1) Add the extension from (https://addons.mozilla.org/)